patrickzib/dictionary/README.md

 git clone https://github.com/patrickzib/dictionary.git
 ```

-Then build package from source.
+Change into the directory and build the package from source.
 ```
 pip install .
 ```